scalatron/scalatron/Scalatron/Readme.txt

 ## Version History

+### Version 1.1.0.2 -- 2012-05-23

+* Adds support for server-side compilation of bots written in Java.
+This relies on Java's `tools.jar`, which may not be available on all systems.
+Works with Java 1.6 on MacOSX, fails on Windows.

 ### Version 1.1.0.1 -- 2012-05-22

 * Adds support for bots written in Java.
-Implement a bot as follows: public class ControlFunction { final public String respond(String input) { return "Status(text=Written in Java)"; } }
+Implement a simple bot by placing this code in a file `ControlFunction.java`: public class ControlFunction { final public String respond(String input) { return "Status(text=Written in Java)"; } }